The Particle Problem in Classical Gravity: A historical note on 1941: The historical context

 \subsubsection{The period 1919-1935.}

-Concerning earlier periods, and by attempting to answer what was the influence of Einstein's conviction about the fact that particles should be represented as non-singular solutions of the gravitational (unified) field, we could refer to preliminary stages of the unification programme where, instead, ``Einstein had considered the possibility of interpreting the elementary electric and light quanta as certain singular points of generalized field equations''\footnote{Vizgin refers here to the epoch of the first attempts of finding a ``nongeometrized'' unified field theory.} (Vizgin, 1994).
-On the other hand, if one analyzes the ``principles'' which are presents as starting points in the subsequent literature (cf. (Einstein \& Rosen, 1935)), it turns out to be evident that such a picture of the reality resulted to be abandoned (substantially surpassed) in the ulterior periods of Einstein's digressions on the structure of matter.
+Focusing on the earliest periods, and trying to answer the question of what motivated Einstein's conviction that the particles should be represented as non-singular solutions of the gravitational (unified) field, we could start looking at the preliminary stages of the unification program, when Einstein, instead of thinking of particles as geons, ``had considered the possibility of interpreting the elementary electric and light quanta as certain singular points of generalized field equations''\footnote{Vizgin refers here to the epoch of the first attempts of finding a ``non-geometrized'' unified field theory.} (Vizgin, 1994).
+Vizgin, referring specifically to the research activities by 1923, pointed out that by then ``Einstein did not associate the problem of explaining the quantum behavior of [...] the electron with the maximum problem in the first stage of its solution, which consisted merely of proving that the field equations had non-singular static centrally symmetric solution that could be interpreted as the electron.''
+In contrast, if one analyzes the ``principles'' that are enunciated in the subsequent work, cf. (Einstein \& Rosen, 1935), it becomes clear that such a picture changed later and the idea of particles as singularities of the field was abandoned.

-It was pointed out by V. Vizgin in (Vizgin, 1994) (referring specifically to the research activities by 1923) that ``Einstein did not associate the problem of explaining the quantum behavior of [...] the electron with the maximum problem in the first stage of its solution, which consisted merely of proving that the field equations had nonsingular static centrally symmetric solution that could be interpreted as the electron.''
+Regardless how much involved Einstein himself was in this particular aspect of the field theory by the beginning of the 1920's, the question about the existence of regular solutions of field equations representing particle-like objects was not ignored by the relativity community during that epoch.
+As explained by Vizgin, ``[i]t had become clear by the end of 1923 that none of the unified theories proposed since 1918 had such nonsingular solutions''.